DaviTheDinosaur/bawk-board/README.md

 Make a data folder, containing an teams.json and matches.json files with: [] in them.

-You also need to create a event.json file inside your data foler, containing: {currentMatchID:"qm1"}.
+You also need to create a event.json file inside your data folder, containing: {currentMatchID:"qm1"}.

 Make a secrests.js file, containing: